 The strategy for using ideology to undermine scientific truth exemplifies today’s American Republican Party.
 Their opposition to evolutionary biology and climate science are two striking examples.
 (Just a few days ago I read that “US-based climate scientists to take research to France.”)
 All of this makes me truly weep for my country as it continues to denigrate science, reason, and evidence while it elevates pseudo-science, conspiracy theory, and superstition.
 If we continue to accept nonsense, we will all be worse off.
 The sleep of reason has always produced monsters.

 Bonus – Here is the Committee on Science, Space, and Technology in action.
 (The relevant segment begins about 3 minutes into the video.)
-Watch the scientifically illiterate Republican members of Congress juvenile attempts to critique a real climate scientist.
+Watch the scientifically illiterate Republican’s attempt to critique a real climate scientist.
 I fear that our future will be like the Dark Ages of our past.